gsaldutti/Forecasting-Net-Prophet/README.md

 # Forecasting
 Forecasting With Prophet

-Go to "How to install" in order to properly run the code.
+"How to install" in order to properly run the code.

 ## Overview of the project and project goals